 The net cash proceeds from the 2012 Financing, after the payment of all expenses related to the 2012 Financing and the Merger, including legal, printing and travel expense, the Placement Agent's cash fee and expense reimbursement and miscellaneous were approximately \$15.3 million, not including in such proceeds the senior secured promissory notes that were satisfied in exchange for shares of Former ADMA's common stock in the 2012 Financing.
-Based upon the Company's projected revenue and expenditures for 2013, management currently believes that current cash and cash equivalents, along with the option to borrow an additional \$1 million upon the closing of an equity financing or subordinated unsecured convertible debt financing before June 30, 2013 from the existing Loan and Security Agreement with Hercules Technology Growth Capital, Inc., or Hercules, in addition to a backstop financing agreement with the lead investors from the February 2012 Financing will be sufficient to enable the Company to fund its operating expenses, research and development expenses and capital expenditures into the second quarter of 2014.
-Because the Company does not anticipate receiving Food and Drug Administration ("FDA") approval for RI-002, until at the earliest, the second half of 2015, if at all, and would, therefore, not be able to generate revenues from the commercialization of RI-002, its lead product candidate, until after that date, the Company will have to raise additional capital prior to the second quarter of 2014 to continue product development and operations.
-The Company is unable to predict with reasonable certainty when it will generate revenues from the commercialization of RI-002 and, therefore, how much additional capital it will need to raise prior to the second quarter of 2014.
+Based upon the Company's projected revenue and expenditures for 2013, management currently believes that its current cash and cash equivalents as of September 30, 2013, in addition to the funds received from the Initial Public Offering ("IPO") completed in October 2013, (see Note 8 Subsequent Events), is anticipated to be sufficient to fund ADMA's operations into the first half of 2016.
 Furthermore, if the Company's assumptions underlying its estimated expenses and revenues prove to be wrong, it may have to raise additional capital sooner than anticipated.
 Due to numerous risks and uncertainties associated with the research, development and future commercialization of its product candidate, the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with its anticipated clinical trials and development activities.
 The Company's current estimates may be subject to change as circumstances regarding requirements further develop.
 The Company may decide to raise capital through public or private equity offerings, debt financings or corporate collaboration and licensing arrangements.
 The Company does not have any existing commitments for future external funding.
 The Company may seek to sell additional equity or debt securities or obtain a bank credit facility.
-The sale of additional equity or debt securities, if convertible, could result in dilution to the Company's stockholders.
-The incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company's operations or other financing alternatives.
+The sale of additional equity or debt securities, if convertible, could result in dilution to the Company's stockholders. incurrence of indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company's operations or other financing alternatives.

 Additional equity or debt financing, grants, or corporate collaboration and potential licensing arrangements may not be available on acceptable terms, if at all.
 If adequate funds are not available, the Company may be required to delay, reduce the scope of or eliminate the Company's research and development programs, reduce the Company's planned clinical trials and delay or abandon potential commercialization efforts of the Company's lead product candidate.
 The Company may be required to obtain loans or raise additional funds to meet long-term obligations and continue operations.
 There can be no assurance that such funds, if available at all, can be obtained on terms acceptable to the Company.
-As of March 31, 2013, the Company had \$10.3 million in cash and cash equivalents.
+As of September 30, 2013, the Company had \$5.4 million in cash and cash equivalents.
+On October 22, 2013, the Company completed its IPO and received net proceeds of \$26.5 million, (see Note 8 Subsequent Events).